-College football bowl season is a reward to cap a successful season.
+For athletes, college football bowl season is a reward to cap a successful season.
 For the fans, bowls are the last chance to bet on college football and settle in for some great matchups.
 There are barnburner games featuring smaller schools, heavyweight showdowns between national powerhouses and intriguing crossover games between programs in both categories.
 When you add in the College Football Playoff to cap things off, betting interest truly goes through the roof.

 While there are lots of bowl games to consider betting on, the bowl schedule is also spaced out more than the regular season.
 That’s a huge bonus for sports bettors as that directly translates into more time to analyze the lines.